 Air pollution is the third leading cause of death worldwide, and most large cities, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at air pollution in Melbourne to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in Melbourne to better understand the current situation, and where things may be heading.

 In the early years of the industrial revolution, essentially during the length of the 19th century, air pollution in most countries came from coal-spouting chimneys and a vile mix of noxious odors from factories.